CSC207-UofT/course-project-all-stars/README.md

 these look very much like .txt files, so you can write them in a very similar way.

-Type your name below to confirm you're here:
+## Type your name below to confirm you're here!!

+Ratan